Daniel Clark (New Hampshire politician): Congressional service

 Clark was elected as a Republican to the United States Senate to fill the vacancy caused by the death of United States Senator James Bell.
 He was reelected in 1861, and served from June 27, 1857, to July 27, 1866, when he resigned to accept a federal judicial post.
 He served as President pro tempore of the United States Senate during the 38th United States Congress.
-He was Chairman of the United States Senate Committee on Claims for the 37th through the 39th United States Congress.
+He was Chairman of the United States Senate Committee on Claims for the 37th and the 38th United States Congress and so much of the 39th United States Congress as preceded his July 27, 1866 resignation to accept a federal judge appointment.

 Federal judicial service

 Clark was nominated by President Andrew Johnson on July 27, 1866, to a seat on the United States District Court for the District of New Hampshire vacated by Judge Matthew Harvey.
 He was confirmed by the United States Senate on July 27, 1866, and received his commission the same day.
 His service terminated on January 2, 1891, due to his death in Manchester.
-He was interred in Valley Cemetery in Manchester.